Deepen AI - Enterprise

 Lidar frames from both lidars are needed to run the calibration.

 1. Place the Lidar frame from the first lidar in the lidar_1 folder and the Lidar frame from the second lidar in the lidar_2 folder.
+Provide the mappings of corresponding pcds in the config.

 2. config.json contains configuration details of the calibration